awsdocs/amazon-route53-docs/doc_source/routing-to-ec2-instance.md

 **TTL \(Seconds\)**
 Accept the default value of **300**\.
 **Value**
-Type the IP address that you got in step 1\.
+Enter the IP address that you got in step 1\.
 **Routing Policy**
 Accept the default value, **Simple**\.